 ==> Memo Section (choose which Contribution you're giving to):

-*Regular Contribution, Special Contribution, Benevolence, or Mission India 2017.
+*Regular Contribution, Special Contribution, or Benevolence.

 ==> Routing Number: This is the 9-digit number on the bottom, left side of your checks